Skip to content

 source .venv/bin/activate # on Windows: .venv\Scripts\activate

-4. Set Up Pre-commit Hooks and Commitlint
+4. Set Up Prek Hooks

 This ensures automatic checks for code formatting, linting, and hygiene on every commit.